seblum/ACTR-ThesisModels/ACT-R/extras/act-touch/readme.txt

 The "touch" device is located at position 6,9 in the motor module's coordinates for the hand positions (which is below the center of the space bar for the default keyboard device's location).
-To place the model's hands on the device the modelercan use the start-hand-at-touch command (available as a Lisp function and remote command).
+To place the model's hands on the device the modeler can use the start-hand-at-touch command (available as a Lisp function and remote command).

 Start-hand-at-touch {hand}